Overview

 Philosophy

 Stated brand values foreground responsible making, with a repeated focus on upcycling, deadstock sourcing and small-scale production with specialist makers.
-Rather than treating sustainability as a minimalist aesthetic, the label positions it as a means to keep decorative craft alive and to give existing materials a new life through contemporary construction.
 Official profiles stress collaboration with specialist workshops and an interest in techniques that carry place-specific knowledge.

 Disclaimer